 The length of a DDoS attack varies.
 Attacks like the Ping of Death can be quick.
 The Slowloris attack takes longer to develop.
 According to a Radware report, 33 percent of DDoS attacks last an hour, 60 percent last less than a full day, and 15 percent last as long as a month.

 Protecting your business from DDoS attacks is a crucial part of securing your network.
-To defend your network against a large array of attacks, you must deploy a complete and holistic IT approach that uses components capable of seamlessly working together.
+To defend your network against a large array of attacks, you must deploy a complete and holistic IT approach that uses components capable of seamlessly working together in an integrated platform.

 UDP flood: User Datagram Protocol (UDP) floods attack random ports on a remote server with requests called UDP packets.
 The host checks the ports for the appropriate applications.
 When no application can be found, the system responds to every request with a “destination unreachable” packet.
 The resulting traffic can overwhelm the service.